 Guidelines in naming

-- Existing rules of orthography should be used.
+- Personal names shall be written after the orthography principles.
+Dialects can be used.
 Endings traditionally used on names are approved (-nnguaq etc. for example).
-Greenlandized personal names of foreign origin can be used.

 - Personal names not listed in the register can only be assigned as names following prior consent.
-A written application must be submitted 21 days prior to naming to the Language Council.
+A written application must be submitted at latest 10 days prior to naming to the Language Council.

-- The following can not be expected to be approved:
+- Names are not expected to be approved:

-- names, which can be feared to be a burden to the bearer.
+- Names and endings, which can be feared to be a burden to the bearer.

-- It is recommended that, according to present practice, a child should not be named with more than five names (hyphenated names are to be considered as two).
+- It is recommended that a child not be named with more than five names (hyphenated names are to be considered as two).